HallowayFinch/fincharchive.com/about.md

 </p>

 <p>
-  Each entry appears as it was found—unaltered, unverified, and incomplete.
+  Each entry appears as it was found -- unaltered, unverified, and incomplete.
 No official record confirms the origin or intent of these materials.
 Patterns emerge only to collapse.
 Dates repeat.
   Some transmissions reference events that have not yet occurred.
 </p>